Energetic neutron identification with pulse shape discrimination in pure CsI crystals: Introduction

 \section{Introduction}

 Crystal calorimeters are frequently employed by particle physics experiments to perform photon detection and energy measurement, neutral hadron detection, and charged-particle identification.
 Recent innovations in crystal calorimetry have expanded the information recorded from each calorimeter crystal to extend beyond the crystal energy and timing by also including the pulse shape of the scintillation emission \cite{Sugiyama:2021ltp,Longo:2020zqt}.
 The new pulse shape information can be used to identify whether an energy deposit is from an electromagnetic or hadronic shower.
 This is achieved by exploiting the particle-dependent scintillation response present in many inorganic scintillators \cite{Longo:2018uyj}.
 Using pulse shape discrimination with CsI(Tl), the Belle II experiment \cite{abe2010belle,Belle-II:2018jsg} has demonstrated significant improvements to the calorimeter's capabilities for photon vs. $K^0_L$ separation \cite{Longo:2020zqt}.
+Pulse shape discrimination with CsI(Tl) is also applied in recent charged particle detector systems such as FAZIA \cite{Barlini_2020} and ChAKRA \cite{KUNDU2019162411}.
 Additionally, the KOTO experiment, which employs a pure CsI crystal calorimeter, has demonstrated that pulse shape discrimination with pure CsI allows for improvements in photon vs. neutron \mbox{separation \cite{Sugiyama:2021ltp}}.

 Pulse shape discrimination has been well-established in several inorganic scintillators, such as CsI(Tl) and NaI(Tl) \cite{Storey1958,BARTLE199954,Longo:2018uyj,DINCA2002141}, there remains however many frequently used inorganic scintillators where the pulse shape discrimination capabilities are less established.
 Illustrating this, the recent report by the KOTO experiment \cite{Sugiyama:2021ltp} was the first demonstration of energetic neutron vs. photon separation using pulse shape discrimination in pure CsI.
 The fast timing and radiation hardness of pure CsI \cite{pureCsIRadHard2016,KUBOTA1988275,Aihara_FastCalor} allow it to find application at several recent particle and nuclear physics experiments including KOTO \cite{Sugiyama:2021ltp}, PIENU \cite{PIENU_PhysRevLett.115.071801}, and PIBETA \cite{PIBETA_2004} as well as planned use in the future experiments Mu2e \cite{mu2e_2018} and the Super Charm-Tau Factory \cite{Barniakov:2019zhx,EIDELMAN2015238,Aihara_FastCalor}.
 In this paper the pulse shape discrimination capabilities of pure CsI are explored further by comparing the scintillation response to energy deposits from energetic neutrons and cosmic muons.
 Using a charge-ratio method for pulse shape characterization, the ability for pulse shape discrimination in pure CsI to isolate energy deposits from energetic neutrons is demonstrated.